A dog that is kept for the purpose of guarding non-residential premises is automatically a dangerous dog under the Domestic Animals Act 1994.

 - be square with sides of at least 40cm

 - have at least one colour that is reflective

 - comply with the Domestic Animals Regulations 2015.

 For details of suppliers of restricted breed dog signs, contact your local council, or phone the Customer Service Centre on 136 186.

 When a dangerous dog is not guarding non-residential premises, the dog must be housed in an enclosure in such a way that it cannot escape, and that prevents it from injuring visitors to the premises.
 An enclosure must also:

-- be constructed in such a manner that a person cannot have access to it without the assistance of an occupier of the premises who is of or over 18 years of age
+- be constructed in such a manner that a person cannot have access to it without the help of an occupier of the premises who is of or over 18 years of age

 - be fully enclosed